 If you are on a low income and need help to pay for a funeral you are arranging, you may be able to get a Funeral Payment.

-If your husband, wife or civil partner dies you may be able to get a Bereavement Payment: a one-off, tax-free, lump-sum payment.
+If your husband, wife or civil partner dies you may be able to get Bereavement Support Payment.

 If there are no suitable funeral arrangements for the disposal of the deceased, the council will exercise its duty under Section 46 of the Public Health (Control of Disease) Act 1984, to arrange for the deceased to be cremated or buried.
 This legislation allows for the recovery of expenses from the deceased's estate.

-SANDS (Stillborn And Neonatal Death Society) is an organisation offering support when a baby dies during pregnancy or after birth.
+SANDS (Stillborn And Neonatal Death Society) offers support when a baby dies during pregnancy or after birth.

 Tel: 020 3876 8806